Inflationary power spectrum from the Lanczos algorithm: Lanczos algorithm in inflation

 \section{Lanczos algorithm in inflation}

 Recent studies \cite{Li:2024kfm,Li:2024iji,Li:2024ljz,Zhai:2024odw,Shandera:2017qkg} have demonstrated that the early universe behaved as a dissipative system, owing to both the violation of energy conservation \cite{Cheung:2007st} and the particle production during preheating \cite{Kofman:1997yn,Kofman:1994rk}.
 Motivated by these findings, we employ the Lanczos algorithm for open quantum systems to evaluate the quadratic action \eqref{quadratic action in terms of v}.
-This approach aligns with the generalized Lanczos algorithm framework developed in \cite{Bhattacharjee:2022lzy}.
-Following our previous conventions \cite{Li:2024kfm}, we express the generalized Lanczos algorithm as
+There are multiple approaches to Krylov complexity in open quantum systems.
+In this work, we employ the generalization of the Lanczos algorithm to the Arnoldi iteration via the Heissenberg form \cite{Bhattacharjee:2022lzy,Bhattacharya:2022gbz,Liu:2022god,Nizami:2023dkf,Nandy:2024evd}, as this framework has proven effective for generating the OTMSS in our previous studies \cite{Li:2024kfm,Li:2024iji,Li:2024ljz,Zhai:2024odw}, particularly building on the methodology established in \cite{Bhattacharya:2022gbz}.
+We begin by introducing the general Lindblad master equation \cite{Lindblad:1975ef}:

+where $\rho$ is the density matrix, $H$ is the Hamiltonian, and $L_k^\dagger$ denotes the jump operator (which corresponds to the annihilation operator in our context).
+Following \cite{Bhattacharjee:2022lzy}, we assume the open system dynamics occurs in an infinite temperature environment-modeled by the maximally mixed state.
+This serves as a reasonable approximation since the temperature of the inflationary universe is exceedingly high.
+Consequently, we obtain